 Have you had customers who weren’t happy with how a product worked?
 Find out before creating your roadmap.
 Applying firmographic segmentation strategies to shape your ideal customer profiles and knowing what makes customers happy will help you map out the customer journey, organize your launch, and streamline the further development of your product.

 The above example of a customer journey map outlines what the process for customers is now and how it can be changed in the future.
-A chart like this could be the launching point for creating your roadmap.
+A chart like this could be the starting point for creating a plan for your new product launch.

 Create actionable product launch goals #